Nikki1162/Console-Finances/README.md

     - The greatest decrease in losses (date and amount) over the entire period.

 ## **How?**
-The code I employed to provide the dataset analysis is displayed in the console using console.log.
+The code I employed to provide the dataset analysis returns the below results in the console log.

-When the file is opened in the browser, the final result looks as follows within the console log:
+When the file is opened in the browser, the final result looks as follows:

-//Insert image//

 ## **Final result**
 ![This is what the live application looks like when you open the console log within the browser](./images/Console-log-view.png)